 - 1 in 2.5 if you make love once a day during the fertile time

 - 1 in 3 if you make love every other day during the fertile time

 - 1 in 10 if you make love only once, 4-5 days before ovulation

 - 1 in 30 if you make love only once a month

 - 1 in 7 if you make love 5 times a month

 - 1 in 3-4 if you make love 10 times a month

 - Zero if you ONLY make love after ovulation

-With every menstrual cycle, a woman has a 25% chance of becoming pregnant if she’s having unprotected sex.
-That’s one chance out of four.
-It may take a few months to actually get there but, meanwhile, enjoy practicing.
-However, the actual chances getting pregnant depend on many variables including a woman's age (the older she is the lower the chances), when and whether she ovulates (no ovulation, equals zero chances getting pregnant), if and when the couple havd sex (no sex, no pregnancy), and what his sperm count is (no sperms, no pregnancy).
+Getting pregnant can be complicated.
+It requires that many systems are working well in sync including your hormones, ovaries, uterus, fallopian tubes, and his sperm.
+The actual chances of getting pregnant depend on many variables including a woman's age (the older she is, the lower the chances), when and whether she ovulates (no ovulation, equals zero chances getting pregnant), if and when the couple have sex, and sperm level and quality.